 The Red Chair is in the Crossways building in Subiaco and while it’s not the most inspiring place to sit, the laksa is seriously some of the very best in Perth.
 You can get chicken, seafood or vegetarian and whatever you decide on, you can expect it to be chock-full of that plus loads of veggies.
 They’re only serving it at lunch so it’s the perfect way to break up the working day.

 Spencer Village Food Hall

 Neil Perry once said that Spencer Village Food Hall did the best authentic Malaysian and Singaporean hawker food in Perth and we’d tend to agree.
 The laksa here is definitely some of the most authentic in Perth and even if you don’t live close by it’s worth the trip.

 Head to Melting Pot for an array of phenomenal laksas to choose from.
 Their classic Assam Laksa is made with fish stock, pineapple and cucumber in a hot and sour Penang soup.
 Otherwise opt for their curry laksa or vegetarian laksa.
 We recommend making the trip three times just to say you’ve tried them all.

 High On 55

 Malaysian Hawker in Wembley’s Cambridge Forum International Food Court definitely gets a place on any list of Perth’s best laksa.
 These guys do a phenomenal laksa that will make you all warm and happy inside.
-It’s a massive serving and will only cost you a $10 note, so what’s not to love?
+It’s a massive serving and will only cost you $11, so what’s not to love?

 A quick word of warning, Newton Circle is crazy popular with the CBD locals.
 Get there early to avoid a long wait and get your hands on one of the best laksas in Perth for a very reasonable price.
 No wonder it’s so popular.
 The ideal spot for some lunch break fuel, or a bite to eat after a long day at work.